BigWigsMods/packager/README.md

 - *manual-changelog*
 - *move-folders*
 - *package-as*
-- *enable-nolib-creation* (defaults to no) Unlike using the Curse packager, manually uploading nolib packages has no affect for client users that choose to download libraries separately.
+- *enable-nolib-creation* (defaults to no) Caveats: nolib packages will only be uploaded to GitHub and attached to a release.
+Unlike using the Curse packager, manually uploading nolib packages has no affect for client users that choose to download libraries separately.
 - *tools-used*
 - *required-dependencies*
 - *optional-dependencies*
 - *embedded-libraries* Note: All externals will be marked as embedded, overriding any manually set relations in the pkgmeta.

 You can also use a few directives for WoWInterface uploading.